 Resorts World Birmingham, Pendigo Way, Marston Green, B40 1PU

-Another Jewellery Quarter favourite, this classic-looking pub is an absolute suntrap come summer time.
-And come the evening, the Church Inn puts on the light bulbs hanging above the rooftop garden creating a chilled atmosphere.
+Another Jewellery Quarter favourite, this classic-looking pub is an absolute suntrap come summertime.
+And come the evening, The Church Inn puts on the light bulbs hanging above the rooftop pub garden creating a chilled atmosphere.
 An Aperol Spritz on one of the pub’s benches here will make you wish that summer never ends.
-If you’ve feel you’ve had too much sun, you can take refuge at their sports bar with a number of live sports matches being shown here.
+If you feel you’ve had too much sun, you can take refuge at their sports bar with a number of live sports matches being shown here.

 22 Great Hampton Street, B18 6AQ

 With all that time indoors over the past few months, you might as well treat yourself to some views that aren’t from your window.
-The Marco Pierre White Steakhouse Bar & Grill is situated on the top floor of The Cube, and is one of the only rooftop bars in Birmingham where you can experience 360 degree panoramic views of the city.
-Locals are torn as to whether they love or loathe The Cube’s exterior design, but the views on the other hand, are hands down impressive.
-Add an extensive menu of drinks to choose from like Champagne, Prosecco, Pornstar Martinis, followed by a meal whether its a steak or afternoon tea, it’ll be a pretty special post-lockdown experience.
+The Marco Pierre White Steakhouse Bar & Grill is situated on the top floor of The Cube and is one of the only rooftop bars in Birmingham where you can experience 360-degree panoramic views of the city.
+Locals are torn as to whether they love or loathe The Cube’s exterior design, but the views, on the other hand, are hands down impressive.
+Add an extensive menu of drinks to choose from like Champagne, Prosecco, and Pornstar Martinis, followed by a meal whether it’s a steak or afternoon tea, it’ll be a pretty special experience.

 Level 25, The Cube, 200 Wharfside Street, B1 1PR

 5. The Mill

 Some of the coolest DJs often play at The Mill in Digbeth.
 But it is the gorgeous floral roof garden that makes this club so special.
 The open-air terrace is always a party!
 Boasting packed summer season of day and night events with both international and local DJs, bands, artists and promoters.